Ovich17/189_Exercises/README.md

 # 189_Exercises
-Welcome to my repo, this is where I will upload all of my exercises
+Welcome to my repo,
+This is where I will upload all of my exercises.